jedrichards/node-deployment/README.md

 ### 5. Upstart

 [Upstart](http://upstart.ubuntu.com) is an event driven daemon which handles the automatic starting of services at boot, as well as restarting them if their associated process dies.
+Additionally it exposes a handy command line API for manipulating the services with commands like `sudo start servicename`, `sudo stop servicename` and `sudo status servicename`.

+A service can be added to Upstart by placing a valid Upstart job configuration file in the `/etc/init` directory.
+Configuration files having the naming format `servicename.conf`, and as long as they're valid Upstart will a) allow you to start and stop them via the aforementioned API and b) automatically start them on boot.

+Upstart is already on your box if you're running Ubuntu 10.04 like me, but if you don't have it I think it's gettable via `apt-get`.

 In the context of a Node application we can use it to effectively daemonize the app into a system service.
 In other words we can start the app with a command like `sudo start proxy-node-app` and have it run in the background without taking over our shell or quiting when we exit our SSH session.

-Upstart is already on your box if you're running Ubuntu 10.04 like me, but if you don't have it I think it's gettable via `apt-get`.
+What's more Upstart's start/stop API provides a useful control point for Monit to hook into (more on that later).

+An example Upstart job configuration is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/proxy-node-app.conf), but here it is reproduced:

+	description "Upstart job definition for the proxy-node-app Node application" author "Jed Richards"

+	start on runlevel [2345]
+	stop on runlevel [06]
+	respawn
+	respawn limit 10 5

+	env APP=/var/local/node-apps/proxy-node-app/index.js
+	env APP_NAME=proxy-node-app
+	env USER=root
+	env PORT=80
+	env NODE_ENV=production
+	env NODE_BIN=/usr/bin/node
+	env LOG_DIR=/var/opt/node

+	pre-start script
+	    mkdir -p $LOG_DIR
+	    chown -R node:node $LOG_DIR
+	end script

+	script
+	    echo $$ > $LOG_DIR/$APP_NAME.pid
+	    exec su -c 'PORT=$PORT NODE_ENV=$NODE_ENV $NODE_BIN $APP' $USER >> $LOG_DIR/$APP_NAME.log 2>&1
+	end script

+	post-stop script
+	    rm -f $LOG_DIR/$APP_NAME.pid
+	end script